-Summary of I Recommended A Actions and Fair Housing Impleme entation Plan Recommended Actions Related Impediments Possible Funding Sources Timeline (Based on Program Years) PY 2021 Proposed Actions PY 2021 Milestones 17.
+Summary of I Recommended A ctions and Fair I Housing Impleme entation Plan Recommended Actions Related Impediments Possible Funding Sources Timeline (Based on Program Years) PY 2021 Proposed Actions PY 2021 Milestones 17.
 Provide outreach about the MWSBE and Section 3 Programs HCD will promote available job opportunities to low-income and minority persons through the MWSBE / Section 3 Program while conducting 50 outreach activities reaching 10,000 individuals.
 This action will address residents' lack of income by promoting ways for low- and moderate-income individuals of protected classes to become employed.
 Priority: Medium 5.
 Lack of Income/Funding CDBG: Staff Time Start: 2020 Complete: Ongoing Conduct 10 outreach activities and reach 2,000 individuals Conducted 170 outreach activities.
-Reached 5,634 individuals and business owners A total of 200 Section 3 Workers obtained the certification during program year 2021 out of the total of 597 active certified workers.
+Reached 5,634 individuals and business owners' A total of 200 Section 3 Workers obtained the certification during program year 2021 out of the total of 597 active certified workers.
 A total of 44 Section 3 Business Concerns obtained the certification during program year 2021 out of the total of 169 active certified entities.
 18. Host and attend events to provide information about HCD and housing programs HCD staff will attend city and non-city events to spread the word about the number of people HCD assists and how HCD and other affordable housing programs work.
-Priority: Medium NIMBY Resistance Lack of Communication Between Government and Residents CDBG: Staff Time Start: 2020 Complete: Ongoing Attend 50 events to provide information about HCD Attended and hosted 127 events and provided information to more than 5,026 individuals.
+Priority: Medium 9.
+NIMBY Resistance 12.
+Lack of Communication Between Government and Residents CDBG: Staff Time Start: 2020 Complete: Ongoing Attend 50 events to provide information about HCD Attended and hosted 127 events and provided information to more than 5,026 individuals.

-Possible Funding nd Fair Housing Impleme Funding Timeline (Based on PY 2021 Proposed Recommended Actions Impediments Sources Program Years) Actions PY 2021 Milestones 19.
+Summary of Recommended Actions and Fair Housing Implementation Plan Recommended Actions Related Impediments Possible Funding Sources Timeline (Based on Program Years) PY 2021 Proposed Actions PY 2021 Milestones 19.
 Work to dispel misconceptions about assisted housing HCD and HHA will work to dispel the perception that assisted housing is just for minorities by conducting outreach to inform the public on assisted housing opportunities.
 HCD will expand upon the SAY YES!
 Campaign.
 This action will target non-minority households to reduce NIMBY sentiment and misconceptions about assisted housing.
 Priority: Medium 10.
-NIMBY Resistance CDBG: Staff Time CDBG: Outreach materials Start: 2020 Complete: Ongoing Create new materials that assist in dispelling misconceptions about assisted housing Procured consultant to create materials thelp educate residents, stakeholders, and the public about affordable home development HHA worked to combat NIMBY resistance and support fair housing efforts throughout Houston.
-HHA has closed on several Public Facility Corporation (PFC) developments throughout Houston focusing in opportunity areas and neighborhoods.
-HCD procured a marketing consulta to create marketing collateral for a campaign is expected to launch in PY22 and completed by the end of PY23.
-20. Fund youth enrichment and afterschool programs to children in low- and moderate-income areas HCD will continue to fund youth enrichment and afterschool programs through its public services program for 28,075 children in low- and moderate-income areas of the city over the next five years.
-This action increases the number of activities available for youth in the city.
-8. Imbalanced Distribution of Amenities, Services, and Infrastructure Between Neighborhoods CDBG Start: 2020 Complete: Ongoing Fund youth enrichment and education programs for 1,365 children HCD funded youth enrichment and education program for 1,173 children.
+NIMBY Resistance CDBG: Staff Time CDBG: Outreach materials Start: 2020 Complete: Ongoing Create new materials that assist in dispelling misconceptions about assisted housing Procured consultant to create materials to help educate residents, stakeholders, and the public about affordable home development HHA worked to combat NIMBY resistance and support fair housing efforts throughout Houston.
+HHA has closed on several Public Facility Corporation (PFC) developments throughout Houston, focusing in opportunity areas and neighborhoods.
+HCD procured a marketing consultant to create marketing collateral for a campaign is expected to launch in PY22 and completed by the programs to children in low- and moderate-income areas HCD will continue to fund youth enrichment and afterschool programs through its public services 8.
+Imbalanced Distribution of Amenities, Services, and Infrastructure Between Neighborhoods CDBG Start: 2020 Complete: Ongoing Fund youth enrichment and education programs for 1,365 children end of PY23.
+HCD funded youth enrichment and education program for 1,173 children. youth in the city.
 Priority: Medium